pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 ### Can I run TiDB Cloud in my VPC?

-No. TiDB Cloud is Database as a service(DBaaS) and runs only on the TiDB Cloud VPC, which is a cloud computing managed service offering that provides access to a database without requiring the setup of physical hardware, the installation of software.
+No. TiDB Cloud is Database-as-a-Service (DBaaS) and runs only on the TiDB Cloud VPC.
+As a cloud computing managed service, TiDB Cloud provides access to a database without requiring the setup of physical hardware and the installation of software.

 ### How secure is your TiDB Cluster?